tmavroidis/debugging/README.md

 # debugging
-Neat trick I just found that you can do with the debugger, you can set it to wide screen mode 27 * 132 (STRDBDWIDE).
+Neat trick I just found that you can do with the debugger, you can set it to wide screen mode 27 * 132 (STRDBGWIDE).

 Then change it back (ENDDBGWIDE).